a-c-sreedhar-reddy/Learnings/Readme.md

   <span style="color:orange;"> Why cant hashing functions be one to one rather than many to one?<span>

-  Because when a user password is hashed and stored then there is a change of collision with other password.
+  Because when a user password is hashed and stored then there is a chance of collision with other password.